uw-comphys/openccm/publications/2403_JOSS/paper.md

 # Summary

 `OpenCCM` is a compartmental modelling [@Jourdan2019] software package based on recently developed fully automated flow alignment compartmentalization methods [@Vasile2024].
 It is primarily intended for large-scale flow-based processes with weak coupling between composition changes, e.g. through (bio)chemical reactions, and convective mass transport in the system.
 Compartmental modelling is an important approach used to develop reduced-order models [@Chinesta2017] [@Benner2020] using a priori knowledge of process hydrodynamics [@Jourdan2019].
-Compartmental modelling methods, such as those implemented in `OpenCCM`, enable simulations of these processes with far less computational complexity while still capturing the key aspects of their performance.
+Compartmental modelling methods, such as those implemented in `OpenCCM`, enable simulations of these processes with far less computational complexity while still capturing the key aspects of process dynamics.

 `OpenCCM` integrates with two multiphysics simulation software packages, `OpenCMP` [@Monte2022] and `OpenFOAM` [@greenshields2024], allowing for ease of transferring simulation data for compartmentalization.
-Additionally, it provides users with built-in functionality for computation of residence times and exporting for use in other simulation or visualization software, including `ParaView` [@Paraview].
-Post-processing methods are included for mapping simulation results from compartment domains to the original simulation domain, which are useful for visualization purposes and for further simulations in using other software (e.g. multi-scale modelling).
+Additionally, it provides users with built-in functionality for computing residence times and exporting for use in other simulation or visualization software, including `ParaView` [@Paraview].
+Post-processing methods are included for mapping simulation results from compartment domains to the original simulation domain, which are useful for visualization purposes and for further simulations in using other software (e.g., multi-scale modelling).

 # Statement of Need

 Simulation-based design and analysis continue to be widely applied in the research and development of physicochemical processes.
 Processes with large differences in characteristic time and length scales result in the infeasibility of direct multiphysics simulations due to computational limitations.
-This imposes a significant computational costs, which severely reduce the utility of these simulations for entire classes of processes.
+This imposes significant computational costs, which severely reduce the utility of these simulations for entire classes of processes.
 Compartmental modeling is well-suited for such applications because it enables the generatation of reduced-order models which are less computationally demanding, frequently by orders of magnitude, compared to direct continuum mechanical simulations.
 This is enabled by taking advantage, when present, of weak couplings between the short and long-time-scale dynamic phenomena.

 However, several barriers prevent the more widespread use of compartmental models.
 The largest of these is the lack of software for automating the generation compartmental models.
 Closed-source software packages, specifically `AMBER` [@Amber], exists for manually creating and solving well-mixed compartment networks.
 However, the cost of these packages are prohibitive for much of the research community and it lacks automated compartmentalization.
 Open-source software, `Cantera` [@Cantera], also exists to solve compartment networks.
 However, it does not incorporate flow information, when available, either from direct observation or continuum mechanical simulations.
-Furthermore, neither of these software allows for the usage and direct transfer of flow information from continuum mechanical simulations, such as computational fluid dynamics (CFD) simulations, which are typically feasible over short (hydrodynamic) time scales.
+Furthermore, neither of these software allow for the usage and direct transfer of flow information from continuum mechanical simulations, such as computational fluid dynamics (CFD) simulations, which are typically feasible over short (hydrodynamic) time scales.

 The overall aim of `OpenCCM` is to fill the need for an open-source compartmental modeling package that is user-friendly, compatible with a variety of simulation package back-ends (e.g., `OpenFOAM` and `OpenCMP`), and which fits into the user's existing simulation and post-processing software toolchain, i.e., `ParaView`.